-- (c) The salary increases as described will be effective upon ratification of this agreement and will be implemented by, or retroactive to, the pay period that begins Monday, August 16, 2021. - (d) Annual salary increases for 2022-2023 and 2023-2024 are to be determined and will be reopened for negotiation annually. - 12.2 Other Increases (OI).
+- (b) Employees who were hired after August 16, 2023, but before February 15, 2024, and did not receive a performance evaluation for 2023-2024, will receive a salary increase of 2.5%. - (c) Annual salary increases for 2025-2026 are to be determined and will be reopened for negotiations as described in Article 26. - 12.3 Other Increases (OI).
 The University BOT may provide annual OIs up to one percent (1.0%) of the total salary rate of the bargaining-unit. - (a) OIs may be granted at any time at any time in the following circumstances: - (1) In response to verified written offers of outside employment; - (2) As recognition for special achievements and/or exceptional merit, including, but not limited to, awards from national or international academic/professional community or funding agencies; - (3) To address compression and inversion; - (4) For equity and market equity considerations; - (b) No other OIs shall be provided unless negotiated with UFF and ratified by both parties. - (c) The University shall notify the UFF annually of OI.
-In this notification, the University will specify which applicable circumstance(s) from 12.3(a)(1)-(4) justified the increase.
+In this notification, the University will specify which applicable circumstance(s) from 12.3(a) (1)-(4) justified the increase.

-12.3 University Awards.
+12.4 University Awards.

-(a) The University may provide a competitive annual Employee awards program to acknowledge and celebrate the efforts of Employees for their contribution in making the University a world-class leader in science, technology, engineering and math (STEM) education.

-&lt;sup>1 For example, an employee that received "Meets Expectations" in 2019-2020 and "Meets Expectations" in 2020-2021 will receive a total salary increase of 3.9%.
-If an employee only received an evaluation rating in 2020-21, their salary increase will be limited to the value listed in the table above.

-- (b) Awards that have a monetary component must be awarded as the result of a competitive process open to all Employees covered by this contract.
-The process and criteria for the award must be clearly defined and shared with all eligible Employees. - (c) The total pool for competitive awards for bargaining unit members will not exceed \$5,000.

-12.4 Promotion Increases & Median Target Salaries.

-- (a) Promotion Increases.
-A bargaining-unit member who receives a promotion utilizing the promotion procedures in this collective bargaining agreement shall receive the base-salary increase shown below, effective August 15 following the academic year in which the successful review takes place. - (1) A professor who is promoted will receive a base salary increase of 10% or an increase to a minimum of 85% of "median target salary" (for Associate Professors) or 82% (for Professors), whichever is greater. - (2) An Instructor who is promoted will receive a base salary increase of 10% or an increase to a minimum of 90% of "median target salary" (see Section 12.4(c)), whichever is greater. - (3) An Assistant Librarian or Wellness Counselor who is promoted will receive a base salary increase of 9%. - (b) Median Target Salaries.
-Median target salaries noted in 12.4(a) is the median salary provided by College and University Professional Association (CUPA) for the rank and field for the individual using the following target universities, when they participate in the salary survey, as comparators: - List 1 (Preferred Group used whenever possible): Alfred University, Kettering University, Rose-Hulman Institute of Technology, South Dakota School of Mines, University of Alaska Southeast, University of Central Florida, University of South Florida, Clarkson University, Colorado School of Mines, Franklin W. Olin College of Engineering, Illinois Institute of Technology, Oregon Institute of Technology, Rochester Institute of Technology. - (2) List 2 (Alternative list used when there is insufficient data in List 1): this will include all List 1 schools plus Bucknell University, California Polytechnic University San Luis Obispo, California State Polytechnic University Pomona, California State University Los Angeles, Embry Riddle Aeronautical University Prescott campus, Florida Institute of Technology, Gonzaga, Harvey Mudd, Lafayette, Loyola Marymount University Milwaukee School of Engineering, New Mexico Institute of Mining and Technology, Oregon Institute of Technology, Rowan University, San Jose State University, Stevens Institute of Technology, University of Alaska Southeast, University of San Diego, Valparaiso University. - (3) If List 2 does not provide sufficient data, the University will use all institutions that report to CUPA. - (c) Instructor Salary data is not of high quality in CUPA and the median value will be by relevant field and set at 88% of the corresponding Assistant Professor Salary.
+- (a) The University may provide a competitive annual Employee awards program to acknowledge and celebrate the efforts of Employees for their contribution in making the University a world-class leader in science, technology, engineering and math (STEM) education. - (b) Awards that have a monetary component must be awarded as the result of a competitive process open to all Employees covered by this contract.
+The process and criteria for the award must be clearly defined and shared with all eligible Employees. - (c) The total pool for competitive awards for bargaining unit members will not exceed \$5,000. - 12.5 Promotion Increases.
+A bargaining-unit member who receives a promotion utilizing the promotion procedures in this collective bargaining agreement shall receive the base-salary increase shown below, effective August 15 following the academic year in which the successful review takes place. - (a) An Assistant Professor or Associate Professor who is promoted will receive a base salary increase of 10% or an increase to the "Salary Floor" (see section 12.7) appropriate for their new rank, whichever is greater. - (b) An Instructor or Senior Instructor who is promoted will receive a base salary increase of 10% or an increase to a "Salary Floor" (see section 12.7) appropriate for their new rank, whichever is greater. - (c) An Assistant Librarian or Wellness Counselor who is promoted will receive a base salary increase of 10%. - 12.6 Legislatively Mandated Increases.

-- (d) The median target salary will be updated at least annually. - 12.5 Legislatively Mandated Increases.
 Any additional legislatively mandated increases shall be implemented following the corresponding law and do not conflict with this agreement.

-12.6 Salary floors.
+12.7 Salary floors.